Who Is Prince Andrew?

 In July 1986, Prince Andrew married Sarah Ferguson, whom he had known since childhood — Princess Diana, a longtime friend, was reported to have encouraged the pairing — and once they were married, the queen named the newlyweds the duke and duchess of York.
-The wedding and subsequent marriage were conducted amidst a media frenzy, which in part attributed to the pair's eventual separation in 1992, as well as their divorce four years later.
+The wedding and subsequent marriage were conducted amidst a media frenzy, which in part contributed to the pair's eventual separation in 1992, as well as their divorce four years later.

 They had two children together, Beatrice Elizabeth Mary (born on August 8, 1988) and Eugenie Victoria Helena (born on March 23, 1990).

 Prince Andrew formally left the Royal Navy at the end of July 2001.
 Four years later, in July 2005, he was promoted to honorary captain.
 He holds several posts in the British army, navy, air force and Commonwealth forces, and is the UK's special representative for international trade and investment.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!